-Additional comments related to this issue and other issues of compatibility with surrounding development are found in the Urban Design Section memorandum of October 7, 2005, which is referred to below:
+Comment: Staff is not in support of this application with the equestrian riding center and therapeutic center in place until proof has been rendered that the use will be operated by a public or quasi-public entity, as the applicant has indicated.
+Additional comments related to this issue and other issues of compatibility with surrounding development are found in the Urban Design Section memorandum of August 30, 2005, which is quoted below:

-The project would be subject to Subtitle 27, Zoning Part 8, Comprehensive Design Zones Division 2, Specific Comprehensive Design Zones, Subdivision 8, and R-L Zone (Residential Low Development) of the Prince George's Zoning Ordinance.
-It applies to the subject property regarding purposes, uses, regulations, general standards, public benefit features, density increment factors, and minimum size exceptions for the district.
+"The project would be subject to Subtitle 27, Zoning Part 8, Comprehensive Design Zones Division 2, Specific Comprehensive Design Zones, Subdivision 8, R-L Zone (Residential Low Development) of the Prince George's Zoning Ordinance regarding purpose, uses, regulations, general standards and public benefit features and density increment factors and minimum size exceptions or the district.

 "If the proposal for rezoning were approved, the project would also be subject to certain sections of the Landscape Manual.
 These include Section 4.1 Residential Requirements, Section 4.3 Parking Lot Requirements, Section 4.4 Screening Requirements, and 4.6 Buffering Residential Development from Streets.
-Although Section 4.7, Buffering Incompatible Uses, does not technically apply in comprehensive design zones, staff uses the requirements of that section as a guide in evaluating buffering between what would be considered incompatible uses under the Landscape Manual.
+Although Section 4.7 Buffering Incompatible Uses, does not technically apply in comprehensive design zones, staff uses the requirements of that section as a guide in evaluating buffering between what would be considered incompatible uses under the Landscape Manual.
 Compatibility issues with surrounding uses, both interior and exterior to the development, will be examined at the time of the comprehensive design plan.